NU Connections

 Join the Provincial Conversation

-Members like you are the heart and soul of BCNU, and our union is strongest when our membership is informed, active and engaged.
+Members like you are the heart and soul of BCNU, and your union is strongest when membership is informed, active and engaged.

-At BCNU, we are aiming for 'NU connections' with each of you, to ensure members feel supported and are empowered to be an active part of the union.
+At BCNU, we aim for 'NU connections' with each of you, to ensure members feel supported and are empowered to be an active part of the union.

 Connect with BCNU leaders, ask questions and get involved with your union.
-Your involvement makes the difference!
+Your participation makes the difference!

 Steward Role & Grievance Process